tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 “There!
 She’s *right* there!”
 I bent over the detective’s shoulder and jabbed the top left corner of my laptop, pixels distorting as my fingernail dug into the screen.

-Detective Hughes leaned over the kitchen table, squinting, cocking his head, studying her..
+Detective Hughes leaned over the kitchen table, squinting, cocking his head, studying her.
 Outside, rain pelted the gutters.
 My anxious heartbeat sort of mimicked the downpour: quick, arrhythmic bursts of sound and motion.

 Why was he being so quiet?